tocco/tocco-docs/framework/modules/drools/drools_qualification.rst

 Facts
 -----

-A summary for the available and most often facts in the qualification context.
+A summary of the available and most often used facts in the qualification context.
 See the integration handbook for detailed documentation.

 Node
 ^^^^